Applications for autumn 2024 will open in April

 Archaeology of the Ancient World (MAAAW as abbreviation for Master Archaeology of the Ancient World) is a two-year, full-time master’s program taught in English.

-It brings together three disciplines – Prehistory, the Archaeology of Near Eastern Asia and Classical Archaeology – to approach the Past of Northern Africa, Southwestern Asia and Europe via a multi-focus perspective.
+It brings together three disciplines – Prehistoric archaeology, the Near Eastern archaeology and Classical archaeology – to approach the past of North Africa, Southwest Asia and Europe via a multi-focus perspective.